Virtus92/03-conditions-loops-Virtus92/XX-aufgabenstellung.md

 Write a program that reads any text from the console, generates a key between 1 and 26 and prints the encrypted message.

+*Hint*: What happens when the letter that should be encrypted, is at the end of the alphabet, like z, y or x?

 #### Abnahmekriterien

-- Variablennamen aussagekräftig und Datentypen sinnvoll gewählt
+- Variablennamen sind aussagekräftig und Datentypen sind sinnvoll gewählt
 - Benutzerführung klar, sofern vorhanden
-- Trennung zwischen Klartext und verschlüsselter Text, um Vergleich nach Entschlüsselung zu erlauben
+- getrennte Speicher von Klartext und verschlüsselter Text, um Vergleich nach Entschlüsselung zu erlauben
 - das Programm funktioniert und bildet alle angeforderten Punkte korrekt ab
 - der\*die Teilnehmer\*in ist in der Lage sein\*ihr Programm zu erklären und warum er\*sie es so gelöst hat (hier ist eine for-Schleife am sinnvollsten, auch wenn man eine while-Schleife verwenden könnte)